LearnLink Blog

 We was happy.
 We were happy.

-When you hear a mistake, rephrase correctly rather than saying "wrong."
-If a child says "I goed," reply: "Oh, you went there?
-Nice!"
-Discussing future plans with the future tense for kids helps children contrast past and future — and even conditional sentences build on a solid past simple foundation.
+When you hear a mistake, rephrase rather than saying "wrong."
+Child says "I goed"?
+Reply: "Oh, you went there?
+Nice!" future tense for kids helps kids contrast past and future — and even conditional sentences build on a solid past simple foundation.

 1. Yesterday, we ______ (watch) a film together.